pratikbin/pratikbin/README.md

 ## I'm a TechEnthusiast:computer:, DevOps:repeat: and PartTime Gamer :video_game:!

-- 🔭 I’m currently learning Prometheus
+- 🔭 I’m currently learning GitOps
-- 👯 I’m looking to collaborate with other tech tinkerers
+- 👯 I’m looking to collaborate with other contributors
-- 🥅 2020 Goals: Learn and Apply as much as possible, read X number of books
+- 🥅 2020 Goals: Learn and Apply as much as possible.
 - ⚡ Fun fact: Huge Content consumer, any Mid-to-High Tech-YouTuber is in my feed

 ### Connect with me: